subodh10000/subodh10000/README.md

 ✨ Plays badminton <br>
 📚 Goes to Hackathon a lot ( I need friends for real ) <br>
 🎯 Looking for a gym bud on campus<br>
-🎲 Love making dad jokes: If you eating beef while having beef with someone.
-That makes you beef beef. <br>
+🎲 Love making dad jokes: If you’re eating beef while having beef with someone…..that’s double beef. <br>
 </p>

 ###